-4.3.1.3.2 While serving as a full-time administrator, a tenured member of the Faculty will not participate in any Departmental/Program Review Committee.
-[01-13]

-4.3.1.4 the file: the "materials for review"; following the departmental/program review, the Provost adds to the file the Departmental/Program Review Committee letter, letters from individual members of the Departmental/Program Review Committee (in tenure or promotion cases), and the candidate's response, if any.
+- 4.3.1.3.2 While serving as a full-time administrator, a tenured member of the Faculty will not participate in any Departmental/Program Review Committee.
+[01-13] - 4.3.1.3.3 If a situation arises where there are fewer than three members on a Departmental Review Committee (DRC) or a Program Review Committee (PRC), the Department Head (DH) or Program Chair (PC), the candidate, and the Dean of the Faculty should, by mutual agreement, select appropriate tenured faculty members to be asked to serve on the DRC/PRC.
+This should be done prior to the deadline for submitting a list of external reviewers (for tenure or promotion cases) or the deadline for submitting materials for review (for midterm cases).
+The resulting DRC /PRC should have a total of three members.
+The members of the DRC/PRC may be from different academic disciplines but must hold the promotion level commensurate with the type of review, as outlines in Section 4.3.1.3.
+If the candidate is the Department Head or Program Chair or if the DH/PC cannot participate in the process, then the candidate and the Dean of the Faculty should work together to choose faculty members for the DRC/PRC as well as who will serve as its chair.
+[22-28, Board May 19, 2023] - 4.3.1.4 the file: the "materials for review"; following the departmental/program review, the Provost adds to the file the Departmental/Program Review Committee letter, letters from individual members of the Departmental/Program Review Committee (in tenure or promotion cases), and the candidate's response, if any.
 (See Section 4.3.4.)
-[Added 11-9]

-4.3.1.5 letter of evaluation: a letter written by a person who serves, or is eligible to serve, on a candidate's Departmental/Program Review Committee; this letter is sometimes described as a "letter of evaluation and recommendation" (see Sections 4.3.1.3.1 and 4.3.6.h); alternatively, a letter by a person outside the candidate's department/program evaluating interdisciplinary teaching (see Sections 4.3.5.2.1 and 4.3.5.3.1).
-[Added 11-9]

-4.3.1.6 letter of support: a letter invited by the candidate (see Section 4.3.4.7).
-[Added 11-9]

-4.3.1.7 external review letter: see Section 4.3.4.6.
+[Added 11-9] - 4.3.1.5 letter of evaluation: a letter written by a person who serves, or is eligible to serve, on a candidate's Departmental/Program Review Committee; this letter is sometimes described as a "letter of evaluation and recommendation" (see Sections 4.3.1.3.1 and 4.3.6.h); alternatively, a letter by a person outside the candidate's department/program evaluating interdisciplinary teaching (see Sections 4.3.5.2.1 and 4.3.5.3.1).
+[Added 11-9] - 4.3.1.6 letter of support: a letter invited by the candidate (see Section 4.3.4.7).
+[Added 11-9] - 4.3.1.7 external review letter: see Section 4.3.4.6.
 [Added 11-9]